 or one year of college education and 4 APs (as above)

 |Minimum entry requirements will be reported in the relevant Calls for Applications.

 All classroom activities at Humanitas Medical School are held in English.
 To fully understand and benefit from your degree course, a good level of English in all skills is required.
 It is, therefore, strongly recommended that applicants to Humanitas Medical School have reached an adequate level of English language competency: Common European Framework of Reference (CEFR) B2.
 Click here for more info

 The University provides free Italian courses over the academic year to support international students.

 By the beginning of the third year, when clinical activities start, students are expected to have reached a good level of Italian to be able to interact with patients.

 Humanitas Preparation Courses

-Humanitas University periodically offers an intensive one-week course to help students prepare for the medical admissions test and the following university route.
+Humanitas University periodically offers an intensive one-week course to help students prepare for the medical admission test and the following university route.

-The course is specifically focused on logical and critical reasoning.
+The course is specifically focused on a logical and critical reasoning.

 Past IMAT admission test